superlitong/IAM/README.md

-# Charter Proposal for a IAM side meeting, Version 0.3
+# Charter Proposal for an IAM side meeting, Version 0.3

 ## Background